 NJ Sen. Bob Menendez and wife plead not guilty to bribery charges in Manhattan court

-Menendez, 69, wearing a slate gray pinstripe suit with a paisley blue tie, appeared at court with his wife, Nadine, who is also charged and pleaded not guilty.
+Menendez, 69, wearing a slate gray pinstripe suit with a paisley blue tie, appeared at court with his wife, Nadine, 56, who is also charged and pleaded not guilty on Wednesday.

-The Democratic senator, buffeted by a blast of Democratic calls for his resignation, said little in court and waived a reading of his indictment.
+The Democratic senator, buffeted by a chorus of Democratic calls for his resignation, said little in court and waived a reading of his indictment.

-He pleaded not guilty through his lawyer, and uttered three words — “yes, your honor,” when Manhattan Magistrate Judge Ona Wang asked him if he understood his rights.

 Menendez, previously charged with corruption in a separate case that ended in a mistrial nearly six year ago, now stands accused of accepting gold bars, a Mercedes-Benz convertible and hundreds of thousands of dollars in bribes in exchange for favors to three New Jersey businessmen and the Egyptian government.